Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Background information on the construction of local reference frames

 \subsection{Gram-Schmidt algorithm in Minkowski space}

-In this section we discuss how to construct reference frames $L$ that satisfy the transformation behaviour $L\to L\Lambda^{-1}$ of Eq.~\eqref{eq:lframes-trafo} directly with a Gram-Schmidt orthonormalization algorithm adapted for Minkowski vectors.
+In this section we discuss how to construct reference frames $L$ that satisfy the transformation behaviour $L\to L\Lambda^{-1}$ of Eq.~\eqref{eq:lframes-trafo}.
+This can be achieved via Gram-Schmidt orthonormalization algorithm adapted for Minkowski vectors.
 Similar to Alg.~\ref{alg:lframes}, this algorithm starts from three Lorentz vectors $v_0, v_1, v_2$ and returns a local reference frame $L$.
-The difference to Alg.~\ref{alg:lframes} is that there $L$ is decomposed into a rotation and a boost, whereas here we construct $L$ directly from a set of four orthonormal vectors, as illustrated in Eq.~\eqref{eq:lframes-trafo}.
+While, in Alg.~\ref{alg:lframes}, $L$ is decomposed into a rotation and a boost, here we construct $L$ directly from a set of four orthonormal vectors, as illustrated in Eq.~\eqref{eq:lframes-trafo}.

-We identified two advantages to the polar decomposition approach (PD) described in Alg.~\ref{alg:lframes} compared to the Gram-Schmidt algorithm in Minkowski space ($\mathrm{GS}^4$) described above.
-First, the PD has the conceptional advantage of explicitly seperating the boost and rotation.
-This allows to easily study properties of the boost and rotation parts independently, identify the special cases of a pure boost and a pure rotation, and for example constrain the magnitude of the boost vector $v_0$.
-Second, we find that the PD approach of boosting into a reference frame typical for the particle set and then orthonormalising two vectors in that frame is numerically more stable than the $\mathrm{GS}^4$ approach of directly orthonormalising a set of three vectors.
-Throughout our experiments, we find that the PD and $\mathrm{GS}^4$ approaches yield similar performance, see App.~\ref{app:ablations}, with the tendency of PD being slightly better in all our experiments.

 Starting from three Lorentz vectors $v_0, v_1, v_2$, we apply the following algorithm to obtain four four-vectors $u_0, u_1, u_2, u_3$ that satisfy Eq.~\eqref{eq:orthonormal_cond}